As a self-proclaimed tattoo commentator and writer, I rely on my personal experience and time working in a tattoo studio.

-Getting a new tattoo is similar to having a minor medical procedure done.
-Your skin is penetrated by rapidly moving needles that deposit ink beneath the top layer of your skin.
+Getting a new tattoo is like having a minor medical procedure done.
+Your skin is penetrated by rapidly moving needles that deposit ink beneath the top layer.
 Once completed, your tattoo is in fact an open wound, prone to infection and requiring care.

-Now, nobody in their right mind would turn up for their medical procedure without having followed the doctor's recommendations of pre-care.
-And they certainly would follow all further aftercare instructions in the hope that their wound will heal well and not require any further medical intervention.
-Your tattoo is the same.
+Now, nobody in their right mind would turn up for a medical procedure without having followed the doctor's recommendations of pre-care.
+And they certainly would follow all further aftercare instructions to ensure the wound will heal well and not require any further medical intervention.

 Considering you're about to spend quite a fair amount of money on your new piece of body art, it's smart to learn how to:

-- Prepare yourself and your body for your tattoo—the more comfortable and prepared you are, is the longer you will be able to sit for your tattoo.
+- prepare yourself and your body for your tattoo—the more comfortable and prepared you are, is the longer you will be able to sit.

 Proper pre-care and aftercare will help with the entire tattoo healing process and prevent fading or loss of ink.